mymaestro/AllanaCrusis/SECTIONMIGRATION.md

 ● Here's the migration to change sections from referencing part_types to instruments:

-● -- Migration: Change sections to reference instruments instead of part_types

-  -- Step 1: Create new section_instruments table
-  CREATE TABLE `section_instruments` (
+● -- Migration: Change sections to reference instruments instead of part_types DROP TABLE `section_instruments`;  -- if left over from previous testing a restore won't delete this -- Step 1: Create new section_instruments table CREATE TABLE `section_instruments` (
     `id_section` int(10) unsigned NOT NULL COMMENT 'Section ID',